Visiting Avebury: what you need to know

 - Thank you for showing staff, volunteers and other visitors kindness and respect as we move forward into this next phase together.

-The Visitor Reception is located in the Barn in the Old Farmyard, where you'll find a member of staff to help you with any enquiries.
+The Visitor Reception is located in the Great Barn in the Old Farmyard, where you'll find a member of staff to help you with any enquiries.
 You can purchase your tickets here.

 Avebury Manor Garden

 The garden is designed as a series of garden 'rooms', each with a different character, including the kitchen garden, the potager garden, the orchard and lawns.
+Although the manor is currently closed, the garden is open for visitors.

 Alexander Keiller Museum: Stables Gallery